Barbie of Swan Lake

-Barbie of Swan Lake is a 2003 computer-animated fantasy film co-produced by Mainframe Entertainment and Mattel Entertainment, and distributed by Artisan Home Entertainment.
+Barbie of Swan Lake is a 2003 animated fantasy film co-produced by Mainframe Entertainment and Mattel Entertainment, and distributed by Artisan Home Entertainment.

 Based on the Tchaikovsky ballet Swan Lake, it is the third in the Barbie film series, with Kelly Sheridan providing the voice of Barbie.

-Barbie of Swan Lake was released on VHS and DVD on September 30, 2003 by Artisan, later making a television premiere on Nickelodeon on November 16, 2003. and was subsequently released overseas through Entertainment Rights and Universal Pictures Video.
+Barbie of Swan Lake was released on VHS and DVD on September 30, 2003 by Artisan, later making a television premiere on Nickelodeon on November 16, 2003.
+It was subsequently released overseas through Entertainment Rights and Universal Pictures Video.

 Plot

-The story is told by Barbie to her little sister, Kelly, who is feeling uneasy about being at overnight camp for the first time.
+The movie opens with Barbie as she tells following story to her little sister, Kelly, who is uneasy about being at overnight camp and doesn’t want to participate in a race the next day.

-Odette is a young woman who lives in a small village with her father and sister, and works in the family bakery.
-Odette is a talented dancer but is shy and timid about it.
-Meanwhile, Prince Daniel is informed by his mother that it is time for him to marry and she is hosting a ball for him to choose a wife.
-The men of the village go after a unicorn named Lila.
-Lila is followed by a curious Odette into an Enchanted Forest.
-Lila becomes caught in a bush, so Odette looks for something to free her.
-She spots a crystal lodged in a rock which she easily removes as the other denizens of the forest watch in astonishment.
+Odette is a young woman who lives in a small village with her father and sister and works in the family bakery.
+She is a talented dancer, but is shy about it.
+One day, a unicorn, Lila, runs through town and Odette follows her into an Enchanted Forest.
+Lila gets caught on a bush, so Odette removes a crystal from a rock to free her, while the other denizens of the forest watch in astonishment.

-The Fairy Queen tells Odette that by freeing the magic crystal, she is destined to defeat the sorcerer Rothbart.
-Rothbart, her cousin, was angered when she was chosen to become the next ruler of the Forest.
-Rothbart left and returned years later with his daughter Odile; and has since taken over most of the forest, turning the fairies and elves into animals.
-Odette, afraid to get involved, declines to help but is confronted by Rothbart, who gives her the same curse as the others, turning her into a swan.
-The Queen gifts Odette with a tiara embedded with the crystal that protects her from Rothbart's magic.
-As her powers are too weak, the Queen only partially reverses the spell, allowing Odette to regain human form by night but turn back into a swan by day.